 Montrichard-Val-de-Cher in France is a charming town that is nestled on the banks of the Cher River.
 It is not very big or very famous, but it’s so charming and idyllic, it invites plenty of visitors to this part of the Loire Valley.

-Montrichard is also known for its various sights and activities, like exploring mushroom farms and cave dwellings, that make a change from visiting the grand châteaux of the Loire Valley.
+The town is located near the cities of Amboise and Tours, about 1h30 hours from Orléans.
+Montrichard is famous for its various sights and activities, like exploring mushroom farms and cave dwellings, that make a quite a change from visiting the grand châteaux of the Loire Valley.

 So let’s have a look at what there is to see and do in Montrichard, shall we?
 Allons-y!